Access and Trunk Ports

 Now, the first user has to make VLANs on both switches.

 Switch1(config)#vlan 2 Switch1(config)#vlan 3 Switch2(config)#vlan 2 Switch2(config)#vlan 3

 Now, a user has more than one VLAN configured on both switches.
 Therefore, users have to assign the VLANs to their respective ports on Switch1.

 Switch1(config)#interface fa0/1 Switch1(config-if)#switchport access vlan 2 Switch1(config)#interface fa0/2 Switch1(config-if)#switchport access vlan 3

 Now, configure VLANs on their respective ports on Switch2.

 Switch2(config-if)#interface fa0/1 Switch2(config-if)#switchport access vlan 2 Switch2(config)#interface fa0/2 Switch2(config-if)#switchport access vlan 3

-Now, configure the link between 2 switches as trunk port.
+Now, configure the link between 2 switches as a trunk port.

 Switch1#interface fa0/0 Switch1#switchport trunk encapsulation dot1q Switch1#switchport mode trunk

-As a result of this, now user can carry more than one VLAN traffic from one switch to another switch (here, only configuration of switch ports are shown not the configuration of router is shown.
-To perform inter vlan routing, configuration of router is also needed).
+As a result of this, now the user can carry more than one VLAN traffic from one switch to another switch (here, only configuration of switch ports are shown not the configuration of the router is shown.
+To perform inter VLAN routing, a configuration of the router is also needed).